danirus/django-comments-xtd/docs/example.rst

 ================

 The **simple** demo site is a project with just one application called **articles** with an **Article** model whose instances accept comments.
 The example features:

  * Comments have to be confirmed by email before they hit the database.
- * Commenters may request follow up notifications.
+ * Users may request follow-up notifications.
+ * Users may cancel follow-up notifications by clicking on the mute link.

+Follow the next steps to give them a try:

 1. Visit http://localhost:8000/ and look at your articles' detail page.

-2. Try to post comments:

- * Logged out, to receive confirmation requests by email

- * Logged in, to get your comments accepted without requiring confirmation
+2. Log out of the admin site to post comments, otherwise they will be automatically confirmed and no email will be sent.

 3. When adding new articles in the admin interface be sure to tick the box *allow comments*, otherwise comments won't be allowed.

+4. Send new comments with the Follow-up box ticked and a different email address.
+You won't receive follow-up notifications for comments posted from the same email address the new comment is being confirmed from.

+5. Click on the Mute link on the Follow-up notification email and send another comment.

 .. index::
    single: Simple_threads